mujiannan/AzureCognitiveTranslator/README.md

 * Code Example

-2. "A simple example, add content to translator one by one";
+1. "A simple example, add content to translator one by one";

         //Get a instance of Translator:

         Translator translator = new Translator(resources.MyAzureCognitiveBaseUrl, Secret.MyAzureCogitiveKey);
-    //

         translator.AddContent("哈啰，");//Add a string object to the translator translator.AddContent("世界！");//Add another

         Console.WriteLine("Now translating, please wait for a moment...");

         //Create a List<string> to receive result, and don't forgeive to give "TranslateAsync" a languge code List<string> translation = await translator.TranslateAsync("en");//You can get language codes by Translator Property "TranlatableLanguages"
         Console.WriteLine("Translation:");
         for (int i = 0; i < translation.Count; i++)
         {
             Console.WriteLine(translation[i]);
         }

-2. "A simple example, batch adding";
+1. Batch adding

         //Prepare a List<string>, in which there are many items to translate
         //Here is an Exmp List<string> with two items